heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 </details>

-#### Accept the invitation

-Once the pull request is approved, you will receive an invitation to join the GitHub organization.
-Accept the invitation so you are part of the course and we can notify all the students at the same time using GitHub Discussions.

 #### Make changes if needed

 The maintainers might ask for changes.
 If they do, you will need to make the